Koko-boya/TowerOfFantasy/README.md

 # Tower Of Fantasy

 **Tower of Fantasy_** is an immersive open-world mobile game developed by Hotta Studio.
 The game will be released in China.
-A global release plan has not been
+A global release plan has not been announced yet

 *This Repository is For TowerOfFantasy / 幻塔 Data - Public Download Link & AeS Key*